 5. St. Anselm

-“The wedge” at Bourbon Steak is priced at $18 and topped with blue cheese, bacon, egg, tomato, onion, and buttermilk dressing.
+“The wedge” at Bourbon Steak is topped with blue cheese, bacon, egg, tomato, onion, and buttermilk dressing, and recently became available on the lounge menu as well.

-This upscale newcomer has a $14 wedge with smoked bacon, gorgonzola dolce cheese, and sungold tomato.
+This Midwestern transplant has a $16 wedge with smoked bacon, gorgonzola dolce cheese, and sungold tomato.

-Another classic steakhouse version is Joe’s BLT wedge ($14.95), which combines pork belly, grape tomatoes, chopped egg, blue cheese and a vinaigrette dressing.
+Another classic steakhouse version is Joe’s BLT wedge ($15.95), which combines smoked bacon, grape tomatoes, chopped egg, blue cheese and a homemade vinaigrette dressing.

 One of the more affordable wedge salads out there ($8) has the basics covered with tomatoes, bacon, and blue cheese.
 The salad is also available at some other Great American Restaurant locations.